-(b) Dress the 1A module leads through the guide on the line key (Fig. 52) and plug the connector into the SPEAKERPHONE position of the interconnect field.

-- (c) Replace the DSS key (5.24). - (d) Replace the upper housing (5.12) and the faceplate (5.09). - (e) Test the 1A module by operating the BIS feature in its normal manner on a CO/PBX call (4.07 through 4.13).
+- (b) Dress the 1A module leads through the guide on the line key (Fig. 58) and plug the connector into the SPEAKERPHONE position of the interconnect field. - (c) Replace the DSS key (paragraph 5.24). - (d) Replace the upper housing (paragraph 5.12) and the faceplate (paragraph 5.09). - (e) Test the 1A module by operating the BIS feature in its normal manner on a CO/PBX - call (paragraphs 4.07 through 4.13).

+.
 HFAI Module

-- 5.40 To remove the HFAI module from an HFAI satellite set: - (a) Remove the faceplate (5.07) and the upper housing (5.10). - (b) Loosen the two captive screws which hold the module to the chassis. - (c) Move the DSS key aside to gain access to the interconnect field (5.23). - (d) Unplug the HFAI module connector from the interconnect field. - (e) Lift the module out of the set. - 5.41 To install the HFAI module: - (a) Attach the module to the chassis of the set with the two captive screws.
+- 5.40 To remove the HFAI module from an HFAI satellite set: - (a) Remove the faceplate (paragraph 5.07) and the upper housing (paragraph 5.10) - (b) Loosen the two captive screws which hold the module to the chassis

+- (c) Move the DSS key aside to gain access to the interconnect field (paragraph 5.23) - (d) Unplug the HFAI module connector from the interconnect field - (e) Lift the module out of the set. - 5.41 To install the HFAI module: - (a) Attach the module to the chassis of the set with the two captive screws. - (b) Dress the HFAI module leads through the guide on the line key (Fig. 58) and plug the connector into the HFAI/PWR position on the interconnect field.

-- (b) Dress the HFAI module leads through the guide on the line key (Fig. 52) and plug the connector into the HFAI/PWR position on the interconnect field. - (c) If the system uses only intercom path 1, be sure that the shorting bar is mounted on the two pins on the inner left side of the module (Fig. 4).
-If the system has two intercom paths, remove the shorting bar. - (d) Replace the DSS key (5.24). - (e) Replace the upper housing (5.12) and the faceplate (5.09). - (f) Test the HFAI module by operating the HFAI feature in its normal manner on an intercom call (4.14 through 4.18).
+(c) If the system uses only intercom path 1, be sure the shorting bar is mounted on the two pins on the inner left side of the module (Fig. 4).
+If the system has two intercom paths, remove the shorting bar.

+- (d) Replace the DSS key (paragraph 5.24). - (e) Replace the upper housing (paragraph 5.12) and the faceplate (paragraph 5.09).

+(f) Test the HFAI module by operating the HFAI feature in its normal manner on an intercom call (paragraphs 4.14 through 4.18).
 If the system has two intercom lines, test the HFAI station on both lines.

-Amplifier
+J. Amplifier

-- 5.42 To remove the amplifier from a telephone set: - (a) Disconnect the set from the system.
-Remove the lower housing of a desk set (5.13), or the wall housing of a wall set (5.16), or remove the chassis assembly from the base of a primary set as described in 5.19(a) and (b) to obtain access to the amplifier.
+5.42 To remove the amplifier from a telephone set:

+(a) Disconnect the set from the system.
+Remove the lower housing of a desk set (paragraph 5.13), or the wall housing of a wall set (paragraph 5.16), or remove the chassis assembly from the base of a primary set as described in paragraph 5.19(a) and (b) to obtain access to the amplifier.

-(b) Detach the amplifier by removing the four screws which hold it to the chassis (Fig. 6 and 50).
+(b) Detach the amplifier by removing the four screws which hold it to the chassis (Fig. 6 and 56).
 Save these screws for installing the new amplifier.
+If the set has a personal line jack assembly bracket attached to the right side of the amplifier, remove it. (c) Remove the faceplate (paragraph 5.07).

-- (c) Remove the faceplate (5.07). - (d) Move the DSS key (5.23) and the dial (5.25) aside and disconnect the amplifier connector from the interconnect field. - (e) Lift the amplifier away from the set, pulling its cord through the dial opening in the chassis.
+(d) Move the DSS key (paragraph 5.23) and the

+dial (paragraph 5.25) aside and disconnect the amplifier connector from the interconnect field.

+(e) Lift the amplifier away from the set, pulling its cord through the dial opening in the chassis.